jqnatividad/qsv/docs/whirlwind_tour.md

 > ℹ️ **NOTE:** Creating/updating an index itself is extremely fast as well.
 If you want qsv to automatically create and update indices, set the environment var `QSV_AUTOINDEX`.

-The slice operations are extremely fast with an index because *only the sliced portion* has to be parsed.
 For example, let's say you wanted to grab the last 10 records:

 ```
 $ qsv count --human-readable wcp.csv